Core (manufacturing): Lost cores

 Cores are used for complex injection moldings in the fusible core injection molding process.
 First, a core is made from a fusible alloy or low melting temperature polymer.
 It is then placed inside the injection mold's dies and the plastic is shot into the mold.
 The molding is then removed from the mold with the core still in it.
 Finally, the core is melted or washed out of the molding in a hot bath.

-Core making process

-Ideally the process of core making involves the following steps: